Mersin Turkey Travel Guide

 Mersin dishes frequently feature fresh lamb, beef, and chicken, along with an abundance of fresh fish from the Mediterranean.
 Bulgur (cracked wheat) is a staple.
 Fresh vegetables like tomatoes, peppers, and eggplant are significant.
 Herbs like parsley and mint provide freshness, while spices like red pepper flakes (pul biber), cumin, and sumac give the cuisine its characteristic kick.
 Olive oil is widely used.

-A hearty and elaborate affair, typically topped with cheese, olives, tomatoes, cucumbers, eggs, jams, honey, and plenty of bread and tea.
+A hearty and elaborate affair, typically with cheese, olives, tomatoes, cucumbers, eggs, jams, honey, and plenty of bread and tea.

 Typically later, after 7 PM, and may be a relaxed, extended affair.